If you’re considering buying a franchise and want to know your franchise financing options, this article is for you.

 Where to Apply for an SBA Loan

-SmartBiz is our recommended SBA loan provider for SBA loans under $350K.
+SmartBiz has been ranked our best SBA loan provider.
+They do working capital loans up to $350K and commercial real estate loans up to $5MM.
 They have taken the SBA loan process, which normally takes 3-4 months, and brought it down to less than 1 month for the majority of borrowers.
-SmartBiz is not a lender, but they will package your loan application for you with the lender in a way that increases your odds of approval.
+Plus, they can prequalify you online in about 5 minutes.

 Other Financing Options for Franchises

-Franchisor assistance, SBA Loans, ROBS, and equipment financing are four of the main ways to finance the purchase of a franchise.
+Franchisor assistance, ROBS and SBA loans are three of the main ways to finance the purchase of a franchise.

 If these don’t work out for you, or if you need additional capital after pursuing these options, consider the following: